kissartisan/task-management/README.md

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers` - Contains all the controllers
 - `app/Http/Requests` - Contains all the form requests
-- `config` - Contains all the application configuration files
 - `database/factories` - Contains the model factory for Project & Task
 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder for Task
+- `resources/js` - Contains all the Javascript/Vue files
+- `resources/sass` - Contains basic styling (app.scss file)
+- `resources/views` - Contains all the blade files
 - `routes` - Contains all the routes defined in web.php file

 ## Environment variables

 - `.env` - Environment variables can be set in this file

-***Note*** : You can quickly set the database information and other variables in this file and have the application fully working.
+***Note*** : You can quickly set the database information and other variables in this file.